Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Denver has combined with its opponents to score more than 43.5 points only two times this season.
+- Denver has combined with its opponents to put up more than 44.5 points only two times this season.

-- Washington and its opponents have combined to score more than 43.5 points in five of seven games this season.
+- Washington's games have gone over 44.5 points in four of seven chances this season.

-- The combined points per game average of the two teams, 40.9, is 2.6 points fewer than Sunday's over/under.
+- Sunday's over/under is 3.6 points higher than the combined 40.9 PPG average of the two teams.

-- The 48.1 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 43.5 total in this contest.
+- These two squads surrender a combined 48.1 points per game, 3.6 more than this contest's over/under.

 Broncos stats and trends

-- Denver has played seven games, with three wins against the spread.
+- In Denver's seven games this season, it has three wins against the spread.

-- Denver's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Denver's games this year have gone over the total in two out of seven opportunities (28.6%).

-- In games that Denver amasses over 406 yards, the team is 1-1 against the spread and 1-1 overall.
+- Denver is 1-1 against the spread and 1-1 overall when the team churns out over 406.0 yards.

-- The Broncos have turned the ball over one more time (9 total) than the Football Team have forced a turnover (8) this season.
+- This year, the Broncos have turned the ball over nine times, one more than the Football Team's takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with Washington.